 1. PRODUCT INFORMATION AND SAFETY:

 Suitable for use until the child tries to change position in the nest (around 4 months of age).
 For use during the first weeks when your baby is asleep, day and night.
 Later during “awake time” your baby should also spend time out of the Cocoonababy nest, for example on their tummy on a play mat.

-Therefore, although the Cocoonababy was developed in 1995 by a pediatric physiotherapist in collaboration with medical professionals and has been extensively used in hospitals and in homes around the world since (including in more than 2,000 Australian homes) with no single case of SIDS ever reported, the Cocoonababy, like any other baby mattress, is not a guarantee against SIDS.
+Therefore, although the Cocoonababy was developed in 1995 by a pediatric physiotherapist in collaboration with medical professionals and has been extensively used in hospitals and in homes around the world since (including in thousands of Australian homes) with no single case of SIDS ever reported, the Cocoonababy, like any other baby mattress, is not a guarantee against SIDS.